Rutuja-Howal/Animated-website/README.md

 ⚙️ Tech Stack

-GSAP

-React.js
+✅GSAP

+✅React.js

-Tailwind CSS
+✅Tailwind CSS

+🔋 Features

-Project Setup: Initializing a React.js environment.
+✨Project Setup: Initializing a React.js environment.

-UI/UX Design: Implementing modern design principles for a smooth user experience.
+✨UI/UX Design: Implementing modern design principles for a smooth user experience.

-Animations & Interactivity: Using animations to make the website more engaging.
+✨Animations & Interactivity: Using animations to make the website more engaging.

-Responsive Web Development: Ensuring the site adapts to different screen sizes.
+✨Responsive Web Development: Ensuring the site adapts to different screen sizes.

-Deployment: Publishing the website online for users to access.
+✨Deployment: Publishing the website online for users to access.

-Technologies Used
+⚙️Technologies Used

-React.js – For building dynamic and interactive UI components.
+ 📌React.js – For building dynamic and interactive UI components.

-CSS & Animations – Enhancing the website's aesthetic appeal.
+ 📌CSS & Animations – Enhancing the website's aesthetic appeal.

-JavaScript Frameworks/Libraries – Possibly including Framer Motion, GSAP, or others.
+ 📌JavaScript Frameworks/Libraries – Possibly including Framer Motion, GSAP, or others.

-Make sure you have the following installed on your machine:
+💻Make sure you have the following installed on your machine:

-Git

-Node.js
+📍Git

+📍Node.js

-npm (Node Package Manager)
+📍npm (Node Package Manager)

-Installation
+🔧Installation

-Install the project dependencies using npm:
+🎯Install the project dependencies using npm:

 npm install

-Running the Project
+🎯Running the Project

 npm run dev